There are so many ways to awaken your creativity. What have you done recently to boost yours?

 It’s easy to understand what it takes to become more skilled at hitting a golf ball.
 It’s not quite as clear how someone should go about increasing their skill at creating.

-How to Boost Your Creativity
+8 Ways to Awaken Your Creativity

 The eight ideas presented below will help you explore and nurture the creativity you already have within you, that is just waiting to get out.